-- "Fips Mode" each controller in the cluster is using Approved encryption. - "Non-Fips Mode" each controller in the cluster is using non-Approved encryption. - "None Mode" each controller in the cluster is not using any encryption.
+- "Fips Mode" each controller in the cluster is using Approved encryption.
+The Encryption Switch (S1-Position 1) is in the ON position. - "Non-Fips Mode" each controller in the cluster is using non-Approved encryption.
+The Encryption Switch (S1-Position 1) is in the ON position. - "None Mode" each controller in the cluster is not using any encryption.
+The Encryption Switch (S1-Position 1) is in the OFF position.